berenm/steam-cli/README.rst

 steam-cli: better command-line interface for Steam
 ================================================================================

-Bash script that allows you to interact with steam directly from the command line, in a better way than using steamcmd.
+Python script that allows you to interact with steam directly from the command line, in a better way than using steamcmd.

 DEPENDENCIES